Yaazipedia/Cloud-Based-Machine-Learning-for-Early-Detection-of-Chronic-Kidney-Disease/README.md

   Or apply a selected model to any existing Snowflake table See real-time predictions and optionally compare across models

+## 🚀 Future Improvements

+- Add UDF support to run models directly inside Snowflake
+- Use SHAP or LIME for interpretability
+- Deploy the app on Streamlit Cloud or Hugging Face Spaces

 ## 📜 License
 This project is licensed under the MIT License.
 See LICENSE for details.